 If the proposal requires use of Crown land you must include consent from the Minister responsible for the administration of the Crown Land.
 The Department of State Growth has more information on how to make a request and a form you will need to use to gain Crown land consent.
 Please check the Works, Development Applications and Events page (external link) for more information.

-Planning fees are listed in the planning services section of the fees register (PDF).
+Planning fees are listed in the planning services section of the schedule of fees and charges (PDF).

 Planning permit applications are either ‘permitted’ which means that Council must grant a permit, with or without conditions, or ‘discretionary’, which means the application must be advertised and Council will decide to either grant a permit with or without conditions, or refuse the application.